 There are 32 Herefordshire LSOAs amongst the quarter most deprived in England in terms of children and young people’s education and skills – four more than in 2015.

 These include 11 LSOAs which are within the 10% most deprived nationally, of which six are in south Hereford, one is in north Hereford, two in Leominster and one each in Ross-on-Wye and Bromyard.

 A further 12 LSOAs are within the 20% most deprived across the country with six being in south Hereford, three in the north of the city, two in Leominster and one in Ledbury.
 The remaining nine LSOAs within the 25% most deprived include two each within north and south Hereford with the other five dispersed through rural areas across the county.

 Children and young people’s education and skills is the biggest issue for the county across the people-related domains (i.e. excluding barriers to housing & services and living environment) – with the largest number of areas in the most deprived nationally and the smallest in the least deprived.

 This domain measures the lack of attainment and skills in the local population relating to children and young people and is made up of the following indicators:

-- Key Stage 2 attainment: The average points score of pupils taking reading, writing and mathematics Key Stage 2 exams.
+- Key Stage 2 attainment: The scaled score of pupils taking Mathematics, English reading and English grammar, punctuation and spelling Key Stage 2 exams

-- Key Stage 4 attainment: The average capped points score of pupils taking Key Stage 4.
+- Key Stage 4 attainment: The average capped points score of pupils taking Key Stage 4 (GCSE or equivalent) exams

 - Entry to higher education: A measure of young people aged under 21 not entering higher education.